dhth/bmm/README.md

-It does so by storing your bookmarks locally, allowing you to quickly access, manage, and search through them using various commands. `bmm` has a traditional command line interface that can be used standalone or integrated with other tools, and a textual user interface for easy browsing.
+It does so by storing your bookmarks locally, allowing you to quickly access, manage, and search through them using various commands. `bmm` has a traditional command line interface that can be used standalone and/or integrated with other tools, and a textual user interface for easy browsing.

 🤔 Motivation